JuliaDebug/Infiltrator.jl/README.md

 ## `@exfiltrate`
     @exfiltrate

-Assigns all local variables into the global store.
+Assigns all local variables into the global storage.

-## The global store
+## The safehouse
-Exfiltrating variables (with `@exfiltrate` or by assignment in a `@infiltrate` session) happens by assigning the variable to a global store (backed by a module).
-You can access this store with `Infiltrator.store`; any exfiltrated objects can be directly accessed, e.g. via `Infilatrator.store.myvar`.
+Exfiltrating variables (with `@exfiltrate` or by assignment in a `@infiltrate` session) happens by assigning the variable to a global storage space (backed by a module); any exfiltrated objects can be directly accessed, either via the exported `safehouse` or `Infilatrator.store`.

 You can reset the module with `Infiltrator.clear_store!()` or assign a specific module with `Infiltrator.set_store!(mod)`.
 This allows you to e.g. set the backing module to `Main` (although I wouldn't recommend doing so):